Ukraine: To defeat Russia, people must have a stake in the country’s future

 First published in Danish at Solidaritet.

-Only by developing a publicly-owned defence infrastructure, socialising critical infrastructure, and managing Ukraine’s resources for the benefit of current and future generations can we hope to protect our freedom.
+Only by developing a publicly-owned defence sector, socialising critical infrastructure, and managing Ukraine’s natural wealth for the benefit of current and coming generations can we hope to protect our freedom.
 People should have a stake in the country’s future and respect for human dignity must be at the core of a society that asks its members to risk their lives for it.

 Unfortunately, nothing like this can be seen in Ukrainian president Volodymyr Zelensky’s “victory plan”, which has finally been revealed to the nation.
 On the contrary, what stands out in the plan is its disproportionate reliance on the West.
 It represents a quite remarkable shift from the earlier emotional appeals for solidarity to luring support with access to natural resources and promises of outsourcing Ukrainian troops for the European Union’s security.
 As far as this vision is from our dreams about re-joining “the European family”, this might appear to be a sober approach, given the pervasive hypocrisy in international politics.
 But what makes it feel even more humiliating is being turned down almost immediately.
 While previously, relentless pressure — bordering on intrusiveness — achieved the unimaginable, today’s shifting political environment signals that those limits have been reached.

 After 970 days of war, 10,000s dead, 100,000s wounded, and millions displaced, the toll is immense.
 Few families remain untouched by this devastation.
 Earlier hopes, sparked by a successful offensive in Russia’s Kursk oblast, have given way to anxiety and uncertainty, due to a slow retreat in the east.
 Russian forces threaten to capture Pokrovsk, potentially cutting off the main source of coking coal and crippling Ukraine’s metallurgical industry.
-Exhausted soldiers, often fighting in understaffed units without proper rest and recuperation, are outraged by the government’s plans to allow legally buying an exemption, at least temporarily, from military service via “economic” mobilisation deferment (whereby you are not mobilised if your salary is over a threshold and you contribute a certain amount of tax or your company is ready to pay a levy).
-They are also demanding clear service durations.
-Some can no longer bear it — nearly 30,000 cases of AWOL have been registered in the first six months of 2024, according to the media.
+Exhausted soldiers, often fighting in understaffed units without proper rest and recuperation, are outraged by the government’s plans to introduce “economic” mobilisation deferment.
+They are demanding clear service durations.
+Some can no longer bear it — nearly 30,000 cases of AWOL have been registered in the first six months of 2024.

 The broader picture suggests a deliberate choice by the ruling elites to shift the burden of resisting aggression onto ordinary people.
 Skyrocketing prices, meagre wages, and social austerity go hand-in-hand with restricted collective bargaining, increased taxes on low- and middle-income earners, and continued corruption — even in defence matters.
 What makes this worse is the political class’s preference to disregard the chance for unprecedented unity we all experienced once the invasion began.
 Instead they opt for sowing divisions by exploiting fears of traumatised society and fueling suspicion by constantly singling out new internal enemies: Russian speakers, “victims of colonial thinking”, followers of Moscow priests, collaborators, Kremlin agents, or queer.
 Ukrainians on the front are pointed to the ungrateful in the rear, who in turn should blame those “comfortably” sitting abroad.